Share this article

 How to discourage your dog from licking your wounds

-Now you know it’s not the best idea to let your dog lick your wounds, how do you stop them?
+Now you know it’s not recommended at all to let your dog lick your wounds, how do you stop them?

 • Cover your injuries: Clean the wound and keep it covered to protect it from your pup’s tongue.